ash/raku-course/essentials/typed-variables/exercises/prompt-strings/solution/index.md

 (Str)
 ```

-Now, run the program again and instead of a name type a few spaces, then press Enter.
+Now, run the program again, type a few spaces instead of a name, and press Enter.

 ```console
 $ raku exercises/data-types/prompt-strings.raku